-If you’re a high-tech wizard, super-executive, or an entertainer, your skills may be so in demand that the right French company will be willing to handle all the paperwork for you.
+If you’re a high-tech wizard, super-executive, or even an entertainer, your skills may be so in demand that the right French company will be willing to handle all the paperwork for you.
 Disneyland Paris, www.disneylandparis.com, formerly EuroDisney, is known for its willingness to hire Americans in both artistic and administrative posts.
 I know an opera singer who's now earning upwards of $40,000 a year at Disneyland Paris for part-time work.
 He spends half his time singing country and western songs in a Disneyland bar and the other half in an arena being pursued by buffalo during the nightly Buffalo Bill Revue.
 He views this as a stepping stone to "real" work.
 The "Skills and Talents" card is your ticket, though not easy to acquire, like all else in France.

-Whatever your special skill or niche, careful research is what you need to find a French company willing to hire you.
+Whatever your special skill or niche, careful research is what you need to find a French company willing to hire you or potentially transfer you.

 Tricks of the Trade